 I didn't want to go home, my Mom said if I lost the job, I'd have to go out on my own

 Shit.
 I want to play something else...

 A few days later, on March 21, 1996, he referred back to the epic three-part version: "I usually do it as a trilogy."
+(I wonder, were there many more this way?)
 But after two verses and one line, he suddenly stopped.
 "That one's too long," he explained.
 Beck always sounds determined not

 to play "Mexico"!

-Beck depite continually denying requests for it, played the song on April 22 2003.
-However, since he can no longer remember how it goes, a guy named Guillaume came up from the audience and sang it instead.
+Beck regularly denied requests for the song after 1996.
+The only other time I know about was when he played the song on April 22 2003.
+However, since Beck could no longer remember how it goes, a guy named Guillaume came up from the audience and sang it instead. (!)